ypark0917/Spatially-Varying-Deep-Functional-Neural-Network/README.md

 ## Code for "Spatially Varying Deep Functional Neural Network: Application in Large-Scale Crop Yield Prediction"

 ### Data
 - `loc.info.RData`: County location information
+- `precipitation.RData`: Various precipitation data summary, including daily, quartely, monthly average.
+In this work, we used the monthly average
+- `regdat.loc`: For supporting information
+- `MRTS.dat.10` and `MRTS.dat.150`: MRTS basis functions dimensionality 10 and 150
-Due to the large volume of corn yield data and daily temperature trajectories, please request the data link by email:
+- Due to the large volume of corn yield data and daily temperature trajectories, please request the data link by email:
 yeonjoo.park [at] utsa.edu

 ### Source Code